ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

                         minimum of MPI tasks to consider --max-tasks MAX_TASKS
-                        maximum of MPI tasks to consider --max-diff MAX_DIFF   maximum difference allowed (in percentage) between the regular distribution and the last bin --unittest            Run the unit tests
+                        maximum of MPI tasks to consider --max-diff MAX_DIFF   maximum difference of grid points per bin allowed (in percentage) between the regular distribution and the last bin
+  --unittest            Run the unit tests
 ```